Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Results

-After the crystal properties of ZnO, we were interested in measuring the accuracy of the model for amorphous structures.
-For this purpose, a hot liquid was cooled until reaching the ambient temperature with a cooling rate allowing for the formation of the amorphous form of ZnO.
-The final structure is analyzed by calculating the partial RDFs, as displayed in Fig.~\ref{fig:liquid}, when using the PLIPs, the Buckingham potential, as well as DFT calculations from Ref.\cite{MoraFonz2019Jan} for comparison.
-The RDFs coming from the PLIP structures fit perfectly those of DFT structures (solid black line), while a mismatch is clearly visible between the DFT and the Buckingham (dashed black line) curves.
-Moreover, even if all the PLIP RDFs are similar, a slight advantage is given to the V3 curve (green line), especially at the first peak.
-However, it appears that the training of V1 and V2 models on hot liquid structures seems sufficient to describe the amorphous structures stabilized at room temperature.
+After the crystal properties of ZnO, we were interested in measuring the accuracy of the model in the case of disordered structures.
+For this purpose, we performed ab initio MD simulations using three different initial amorphous structures in the NVT ensemble at 1500\,K. The total duration of each simulation was equal to $4$\,ps with a timestep of $1$\,fs.
+The obtained structures, were analyzed by calculating the partial RDFs.
+In Fig.~\ref{fig:liquid}, we display results obtained with the DFT calculations, classical potentials and PLIP models.
+Quantitative errors based on the difference between RDF curves and DFT ones are also indicated for a better comparative evaluation.
+The RDFs coming from the PLIP structures fit perfectly those of DFT structures (visually and with the error measurements), while a mismatch is clearly visible between the DFT and the classical potential curves.
+Indeed, the main peak of the Buckingham potential curves is misaligned in all the partial RDFs, and both Tersoff and ReaxFF curves are completely different for the two homonuclear curves.
+In the case of O-O, the ReaxFF and Tersoff curves also predict an erroneous small peak at around 1.3~\AA.
+Regarding the errors, the PLIPs are undoubtedly closer to the DFT results than al of the classical potentials, with errors generally 2 to 3 times smaller.
+Moreover, even if all the PLIP RDFs are similar, a slight advantage is given to the V3 curve, especially at the first peak.
+It remains that the training of V1 and V2 models on hot liquid structures seems sufficient to describe the amorphous structures stabilized at room temperature.
+Results on the bond angle distributions shown in Fig. SI3 also displays a much better agreement with DFT calculations for all the PLIP models.
+We would like to emphasize that even if none of the DFT liquids were included in the database, the PLIP models are still able to extrapolate towards such high temperatures regime.